Packaging a single crate

 exactly, you will need to use the exact same version of debcargo that was used

 previously.
-This version is mentioned in debian/changelog
+Its version is mentioned in debian/changelog

 If you need to pass additional options to sbuild, like --arch=i386

-, then set
+, set them

-the SBUILD_OPTS
+in the SBUILD_OPTS

-environment variable.
+environment variable:

 Normally, ./build.sh